 The fragrance that wafted out of the oven during the baking was pure bliss and brought back happy memories.

-But it wasn’t until we cut open the first ciabatta (the proportions given below yield three) and I saw the tan color of the crumb that I knew why I had picked teff out of all the grains I stock in the fridge: last summer, when Noah, his mom and his sisters came to visit at our little camp by the river, I made several loaves of teff bread with flour a former colleague had brought back from Ethiopia.
-Noah liked it so much that he ate almost a full loaf by himself, without butter or jam or any other kind of topping.
+But it wasn’t until we cut open the first ciabatta (the proportions given below yield three) and I saw the tan color of the crumb that I knew why I had picked teff out of all the grains I stock in the fridge: last summer, when the family came to visit at our little camp by the river, I made several loaves of teff bread with flour a former colleague had brought back from Ethiopia.
+My grandson liked it so much that he ate almost a full loaf by himself, without butter or jam or any other kind of topping.
 His bright and eager expression, the sheer joy on his face as he chewed will stay with me forever.

 His memory had brought me back full-circle.
 A circle of love.
 And the little flame had been rekindled.